Texas

 - Institutions of higher education

-- Small businesses as defined by the SBA (with an important exception for sensitive data)
+- Small businesses as defined by the federal Small Business Administration

 Consumer Rights Under the TDPSA

-Confirm and access data.
-You can ask a business to confirm whether it processes your personal data and request access to that data.
+Confirm and access.
+You can ask a business to confirm whether it processes your personal data and request a copy of that data.

 Correct inaccuracies.
 You can request that a business correct inaccurate personal data it holds about you.

 Delete your data.
-You can request that a business delete personal data it has collected from or about you.
+You can request deletion of personal data collected from or about you.

-Obtain a portable copy.
-You can request a copy of your personal data in a portable and readily usable format.
+Portability.
+You can request a copy of your data in a portable, readily usable format.

 Opt out of targeted advertising.
-You can opt out of the processing of your personal data for purposes of targeted advertising.
+You can opt out of the use of your personal data for targeted advertising purposes.

 Opt out of data sales.
 You can opt out of the sale of your personal data to third parties.

 Opt out of profiling.
-You can opt out of profiling that produces a legal or similarly significant effect concerning you.
+You can opt out of profiling that produces legal or similarly significant effects concerning you.

 Universal Opt-Out Mechanisms